Go One Step Beyond Painting - Create a Contemporary Collage!

 Here’s my collage process

-2. Attach a map of your choice for a background using a liquid or gel medium and let it dry.
-Any other image or graphic would work too, or you could paint a background instead.
+I brush over it with Liquitex Medium and Varnish or Soft Gel medium and let it dry, which adheres it to the support.
+Any other image or graphic would work too, or you could paint your own background instead.

-4. Loosely paint over the top of your design to get an idea of values and where the basic collage will be placed.
+This helps you to get an idea of values and colors where the basic collage will be placed.
 Also it’s good to have some analogous color behind the collage if you miss an area.

-Goat underpainting
+Goat collage underpainting

 I like to hide hidden messages in my collage paintings.
 In the longhorn collage, I used the words “Tumbling Tumbleweeds” cut from some sheet music.
 You can also use rubber stamps to stamp on the paper and decorate with multiple layers of acrylic paint (tube, folk craft paints, or liquid acrylic works).

-Collage is also a very forgiving medium.
+Try both mediums to see which work best for your purposes.
+Collage is a very forgiving medium!
 If it doesn’t look good, paste another piece over it.
-One of my collage instructors, Gerald Brommer says, “You can keep working on it until you can’t pick it up.”
+As one of my collage instructors, Gerald Brommer says, “You can keep working on it until you can’t pick it up.”

 For more articles and artwork from Nancy Standlee, please visit her art blog.